xezpeleta/lamb/Documentation/prd.md

 - **FR-USER-003:** Organization admins shall manage their organization
 - **FR-USER-004:** Regular users shall create and manage their own assistants
 - **FR-USER-005:** System shall allow role-based access control to assistants
+- **FR-USER-006:** System shall support two user types: creator and end_user
+- **FR-USER-007:** Creator users shall have access to the creator interface for managing assistants
+- **FR-USER-008:** End users shall be automatically redirected to Open WebUI upon login
+- **FR-USER-009:** End users shall not have access to the creator interface or assistant creation features
+- **FR-USER-010:** Admins and organization admins shall be able to create both creator and end users

 ### 3.2 Organization Management (Multi-Tenancy)